Saint Philomena School, Portsmouth, Rhode Island: History

 Saint Philomena School was founded in 1953 by the Sisters Faithful Companions of Jesus, and today boasts a student body of approximately 480.
 The school was originally located in a single building on the Narragansett Bay, but has grown over the years into a campus of five buildings, including a free-standing auditorium and a new, state-of-the-art classroom building.

 Admissions

 Admission is by application only, and each grade has fifty students or less.
-Tuition is $6,800 per year for grades K-5 and $8,250 for grades 6–8.
 Scholarships are available from the school and through the Roman Catholic Diocese of Providence.

 Student body

 Students come primarily from Aquidneck Island, Southeastern Massachusetts, and other parts of Rhode Island.
-Graduates of St. Philomena's go on to attend private and public high schools in Rhode Island and nearby Massachusetts, including the Portsmouth Abbey School, Bishop Connolly High School, Bishop Stang High School, St. George's School, the Wheeler School, and Moses Brown School, amongst many others.
+Graduates of St. Philomena's go on to attend private and public high schools in Rhode Island and nearby Massachusetts, including the Portsmouth Abbey School, Bishop Stang High School, St. George's School, the Prout School, and Moses Brown School, amongst many others.